Stereo-Boy/chopin_toolbox/README.md

 Significant effect of Mean_Velocity_T_Hands: stereo_M (t(508) = -2.35, adjusted p = 0.028922)
 ```

+* Tips: if you get a significant interaction term, it should automatically includes the main effect terms.
+If it does not, it is better to add them.
+Select the model which has them (possibly add them as solid factors to be sure).

 #### Interpreting coefficients
 To interpret coefficients in a GLM, you need to understand the meaning of the coefficients, which depend on the link function and chosen distribution:
 * with logit link (logistic regression), the coefficients represent the log-odds.
 So you can exponentiate the coefficients to get odds ratios.
 This can be interpreted as the factor by which the odds of the outcome increase (or decrease) for a one-unit change in the predictor.
 For example, a beta of 0.3 is associated with an odds ratio of exp(0.3) = 1.35, which means that the odds of the event are 1.35 higher for each one-unit increase in the predictor.